-A balanced portfolio will aim to achieve returns that are a good deal higher than those available from a high street deposit account, offering potentially good real returns over the long term.
+A moderately adventurous portfolio will aim to achieve returns that are significantly higher than those available from a high street deposit account, offering potentially strong real returns over the long term.

-We expect that in order to achieve their longer term objectives, a client investing in such a way would wish to strike a balance between a desire for capital protection and investment return, they would not be troubled by capital values moving with market and economic conditions.
+We expect that in order to achieve their longer term objectives, a client investing in such a way would hold capital preservation as significantly less important than investment return and as a consequence would be unconcerned by capital values moving with market and economic conditions.

-Asset diversification is a feature, although such a portfolio will contain significant exposure to riskier assets, a fair level of volatility can be expected with positive and negative monthly returns falling within a moderate range.
+Asset diversification here is minimal, with predominant exposure to riskier assets relatively high levels of volatility can be expected, with a broad range of positive and negative monthly returns.